Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Usage

 The core of SWF's functionality lies in its configuration file.
-Users define their application's structure and behavior in this JSON file, which the framework then interprets to set up the necessary backend and frontend components.
+Users define their application's structure and behavior in this JSON file, which the platform then interprets to set up the necessary backend and frontend components.
 This approach eliminates the need for repetitive coding tasks and recompilation, making the development process more efficient and user-friendly.
-Also, if you simply want to set up hassle-free frontend-only application where you load data from an API endpoint, this framework is just for you!
+Also, if you simply want to set up hassle-free frontend-only application where you load data from an API endpoint, this platform is just for you!

 **Target Audience:**